natashamjaques/neural_chat/HierarchicalRL/README.md

     --adam-eps 1e-9 --betas 0.9,0.98 -lr 1.0 --lr-scheduler noam --warmup-updates 10000 --display-examples True \
     -tr 300 --label-truncate 30 -histsz 10 -mf ParlAI/trained/transformer
 ```
 Feel free to include other arguments and adjust the transformer hyperparameters when running this training script.
+However, note that you will need to install a more recent PyTorch version to use ParlAI as the version used by this repo (0.4.0) isn't supported.

 ## Interacting with RL Models